Long Island Divorce Attorney Answers Questions about Divorce Litigation

-As a divorce attorney on Long Island, I know that, ideally, divorces are settled outside of court through mediation, collaborative divorce, or settlement, saving the parties time, money and stress.
-However, for some people involved in a on Long Island, NY divorce, staying out of court is simply not an option.
+As an experienced divorce attorney on Long Island, I know that, ideally, divorces are settled outside of court through divorce mediation, collaborative divorce, or settlement, saving the parties time, money and stress.
+However, for some people involved in a Long Island, NY divorce, staying out of court is simply not an option.
 Disputes in divorce typically revolve around issues in child custody and child support, and spousal support.
-When an agreement or settlement cannot be reached through other means, the notorious task of divorce litigation must be undertaken.
+When an agreement or settlement cannot be reached through other means, the inevitable task of divorce litigation must be undertaken.
+In this case, you will need a divorce attorney with vast experience preparing and litigating divorces in Nassau County and Suffolk County courtrooms.

 What is Divorce Litigation on Long Island, NY?